isabella232/Edge-Enterprise-pr.it-it/edgeenterprise/browser-policies/en-US/microsoft-edge-policies.md

   - In Windows e macOS dalla versione 77 o successive

   #### Descrizione
   Questa politica non ha funzionato come previsto a causa di cambiamenti nei requisiti operativi.
-Di conseguenza, questo valore è deprecato e non deve essere usato.
+Therefore it's deprecated and should not be used.

 Specifica se includere un collegamento a Office.com nella barra Preferiti.
-Tramite il collegamento gli utenti che hanno eseguito l'accesso a Microsoft Edge possono accedere alle app e ai documenti di Microsoft Office.
-Se non si abilita o non si configurano i criteri, gli utenti possono scegliere se visualizzare il collegamento modificando l'interruttore nel menu di scelta rapida della barra Preferiti.
+For users signed into Microsoft Edge the shortcut takes users to their Microsoft Office apps and docs.
+If you enable or don't configure this policy, users can choose whether to see the shortcut by changing the toggle in the favorites bar context menu.
 Se si disabilita questo criterio, il collegamento non viene mostrato.

   #### Funzionalità supportate: